lly02/lly02/README.md

 # Hello

-I'm Yen, I like building web applications
+I'm Yen, I like building applications

 ## About Me